influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

   ```

 #### No measurement schemas
-If you attempt to write to a bucket that has schema-type `explicit` but doesn't have a schema, the
+If you attempt to write to a bucket that has schema-type `explicit` but doesn't have a measurement schema, the
 bucket rejects write attempts.

   The output is the following: